umd-lib/patsy/README.md

 ## Database Setup

-Patsy can be used with either a SQLite or Postgres database.
+PATSy can be used with either a SQLite or Postgres database.
 The database to use is be specified by the "--database" command-line argument, or via a "PATSY_DATABASE" environment variable.

-## Patsy Commands
+## PATSy Commands

 The "--help" flag provides information about available commands and arguments: